sahajpatel008/bittorrent/CONTEXT.md

 ## Missing Implementations (TODOs)

-1. **Full file download**: Currently only downloads single pieces.
-Need to loop through all pieces and assemble.
+1.  **Upload Correctness (Bitfield Check)**: The new upload logic in `handlePieceRequest()` doesn't verify if the client *actually has* a piece before sending it.
+A client-side bitfield (like a `BitSet`) must be implemented to track downloaded pieces, and this bitfield must be checked before uploading a block.
+This is the **top priority** to prevent sending bad data.

+2.  **Persistent Seeding**: The client's `Peer` connections are wrapped in `try-with-resources` blocks (as seen in the `BitTorrentService` methods), meaning they close immediately after the download finishes.
+This should be refactored to keep connections open and continue seeding (uploading) after the file is 100% complete.

-2. **Multi-peer downloads**: Only uses first peer.
+3.  **Multi-peer downloads**: Only uses first peer.
 Should parallelize across multiple peers.
-3. **Upload support**: Client can download but doesn't seed (upload to others).

 4.  **Peer selection**: No smart peer selection (fastest, closest, etc.).

 5.  **Resume capability**: No state persistence for partial downloads.

 6.  **GET /api/peers endpoint**: Service method exists but no controller endpoint.
 ---

 ## Important Notes